shanep/CS452/README.md

 git push
 ```

-## Task 7 - Bonus
+## Task 8 - Bonus

-As a bonus for those of you who do the work to get everything working on a
+As a bonus for those of you who do the work to get everything working on a OS
-different OS you can claim a bonus of up to 5% of your final project grade.
-Your
+other than Linux you can claim a bonus of up to 5% of your final project grade.
-code must configure, build, and run (without errors) on either Windows or MacOS.
+Your code must configure, build, and run (without errors) on either Windows or
+MacOS.

-## Task 8 - Extra super bonus
+## Task 9 - Extra super bonus

 You did the lab in rust!
 You can claim a bonus of up to 10% of your final
 project grade.
 You can claim both the bonus tasks if you wish.